 A TMS is a scalable solution that helps you stay organised as you keep expanding into new markets, getting more customer queries, producing more content, etc.

 When you’re sharing your company’s information with an agency or a third-party tool, data security becomes crucial.
 This is especially important if your company deals with information that is sensitive, for instance, medical, legal, financial, or government information.

 A TMS which has the required certifications or meets the relevant standards for your market (ISO, GDPR, HIPPA, etc.) ensures that your data is safe and secure.
 For instance, the banking details you add in the TMS for making payments should always be encrypted end-to-end.

-If your team is using another tool to track payments and invoices all your translation projects, that would require them to enter information and update the status manually.
-A translation management system doesn’t require you to leave the platform you can:
+If your team is using another tool to track payments and invoices for all your translation projects, that would require them to enter information and update the status manually.
+A translation management system doesn’t require you to leave the platform.
+You can:

-A translation management system is the perfect solution for all brands and organizations looking to expand their businesses globally in the most efficient manner.
+A translation management system is the perfect solution for all brands and organisations looking to expand their businesses globally in the most efficient manner.